Wednesday, December 7, 2022

 Yes, it fluttered on a flag pole outside of Bob Rowe’s Evening Pipe Shop, proudly, and certainly not defiantly, amidst dozens of American flags lining the streets downtown for our national holiday.
 We had taken the Jack to Maine East for the fireworks display the night before, waving it around a few times to the general merriment of anyone who noticed, then sitting on it like a beach blanket to watch the show.

-So there we were the following afternoon – it may have been July 5th, I suppose – sitting outside the Shop when a couple of policemen emerged from City Hall across the street.
-They advanced towards the shop looking even more grim and displeased than usual.
+So there we were the following afternoon, sitting outside the Shop when a couple of policemen emerged from City Hall across the street, advancing towards the shop looking even more grim and displeased than usual.

 One of them, the by-then notorious – to us teenagers - Sergeant Schueneman, growled: “Whose flag is this?”

-“Not mine,” chirped a couple of us, which was quite true, for Bill Wood, the owner of the flag, was not there.
+“Not mine,” we chirped, which was quite true, for Bill Wood, the owner of the flag, was not there.

-The sergeant then proceeded to snap off the wooden pole, take the offending flag - of our mother country and NATO ally – turn around and disappear into City Hall, where the Park Ridge Police to this day maintain their headquarters.
-We dashed into the Shop, found Bob Rowe, the owner and our benevolent protector, and shouted:
+The sergeant then proceeded to snap off the wooden pole, take the offending flag (of our mother country and NATO ally), turn around and disappear into City Hall, where the Park Ridge Police to this day maintain their headquarters.
+We witnessed their withdrawal in stunned silence, looked at one another in wonderment, then dashed into the Shop, found Bob Rowe, the owner and our benevolent protector, and shouted:

 “Bob!
 Bob!
 They’ve taken the flag!
 Sergeant Schueneman just stole the Union Jack!
-He just walked over here and broke the pole and took it!”
+He just walked over here, broke the pole off and took it!”

-Amidst much more shouting and confusion, Bob calmly took the phone, dialed the police station and held his hand up for quiet.
+Amidst much more shouting and consternation, Bob calmly took the phone, dialed the police station and held his hand up for quiet.
 Upon reaching the desk sergeant, said loudly and firmly:

-“One of your policemen just came over here to the Pipe Shop and took a British flag.
+“One of your officers just came over here to the Pipe Shop and took a British flag that was on display outside.
 That flag is private property and has been in the family for years.
 You have no right to take that flag whatsoever.
 I am coming across the street to the station right now, and I expect to get it back.”